 To begin I often pull from sketches or jotted ideas I have already done.
-The work is a culmination of ideas brooded over for some time and revisited often multiple times.
+The work is a culmination of ideas brooded over for some time and revisited often multiple times before I am satisfied with the product, even resulting in multiple versions of the image I am striving to achieve.

-With painting, I use a wet on white approach having sketched out my basic forms directly onto a wet white surface, making it easy to transition and block in shapes as needed.
-Following that I block semi-refine my primary objects using a monochromatic theme, and give that time to dry before moving forward.
+When painting with oils, I use a wet on white approach having sketched out my basic forms directly onto a wet white surface, making it easy to transition and block in shapes as needed.
+Following that I block semi-refined objects using a monochromatic theme, slowly increasing the the variety of color as I build the image.
 I then use that as a base layer rough, and paint essential colors, marking space for mid tones and highlights.
 As the work begins to feel more solid, I focus on areas of interest, intentionally leaving some areas rough.
 I then add in my darks and finish with my darkest blacks, all self mixed and play back and forth between light and dark glazes until I achieve my desired color and luminosity.
 I make adjustments to the final piece and am finished.
+In some cases, I will create an underpainting with acrylic paints, and build on that with oil paints for a deeper more refined image.

 For drawings in charcoal I use a fast developing detractive method of building and wiping away to the ghost of the image until I am ready to isolate the final refined form which I build by accentuating the darks and cutting away any excess work.